 Finally, for more advanced users and makers, it is possible to overwrite the original firmware of the Sonoff device and program our own code, or use one of the alternative firmware developed by the community.
-Let’s take a look at some of the main products.
+Let’s look at some of the main products.

 Sonoff Devices